Fort Lauderdale Discrimination Attorneys

 What Is Considered Workplace Discrimination?

-Both state and federal law prohibits discrimination in the workplace.
+Both state and federal law prohibit discrimination in the workplace.
 This includes discrimination on the basis of race, sex, age, national origin, and more.
 In a legal sense, “discrimination” includes a narrow range of actions and/or behavior, either direct or indirect.
 Harassment, including sexual harassment, is a form of illegal discrimination under Title VII of the Civil Rights Act of 1964.

 Using racial slurs or epithets, displaying anti-religious imagery aimed at one person, or making jokes based on someone’s national origin are all forms of harassment.
 Refusing to hire someone due to his age or offering a lower wage to a female employee because she is a woman are also forms of discrimination.